Dayne2x/JavaScript-Drum-Kit/README.md

 ### What I learned

-I learned about data-keys and first used <kbd> and <audio> input elements as well as arrow functions.
+I learned about data-keys and first used "kbd" and "audio" input elements as well as arrow functions.

 ### Continued development